 Nokia phones were the rage in early 2000 but are went extinct because we got something better.
 The situation with this desktop-based tool is the same.
 The time of Microsoft Project is over, and the age of cloud-based project management tools has begun.

 A lot of them provide facilities that are much better than Microsoft Project at a very reasonable price.
-If you are looking for a PM tool, I’d suggest that instead of merely following the herd, give them a try.
+If you are looking for a PM tool, I’d suggest that instead of merely following the herd, give online project management tools a try.
 You can start with Celoxis, our project management tool, which supports the Microsoft Project scheduling paradigm yet solves almost all the problems described above.